nehajain216/QuickRef/Git reference.md

 * Goto working directory , a new folder with repository name will get created and all the files in repository get copied to that folder

-* Goto unziped folder of projret created from start.spring.io and copy all the files within the folder including hidden file
+* Goto the project folder(unzip it) created from start.spring.io and copy all the files within the folder including hidden file

-* Paste the files in working directory project folder Open the project using IDE (intelliJ, Eclipse)
+* Paste the files in working directory project folder

+* Open the project using IDE (intelliJ, Eclipse)